-The approach used in this year's Report was the same as that of previous years, with the exception that ranges are now reported.
-Two ranges were produced, and the lowest and highest estimate of each the approaches were taken to estimate the lower and upper ranges, respectively, of the total illicit drug using population.
+The approach used in this year's Report was the same as that of last year where two ranges were produced, and the lowest and highest estimate of each the approaches were taken to estimate the lower and upper ranges, respectively, of the total illicit drug using population.
 This estimate is obviously tentative given the limited number of countries upon which the data informing the two approaches were based (see the list of countries below).
 The two approaches were as follows: